NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 ## King Andrew's Winter Break Updates

 * I had some issues with the SD card where I would get the message that "The physical drive cannot work."
-It turned out to be a bad reader.
+It turned out to be a bad reader, there was a missing capacitor on the board

 * Pins 34, 35, 36, 39 do not have internal pullups but we have buttons attahed to 34 and 35.
 Since buying a whole new PCB for such a minor issue is a royal PITA, I soldered two pullup resistors on the underside of the PCB on the ESP32 from 3.3V to 34 and 35